DoctorNoSense/narutohandsigndetector/README.md

 ### Approach & Technologies

-After initial setbacks with the baseline model (SSD ResNet101 V1) due to increasing loss and poor learning, the team shifted to alternative models within the TensorFlow model zoo, including:
+After initial setbacks with the baseline model (SSD ResNet101 V1) due to increasing loss and poor learning, we shifted to alternative models within the TensorFlow model zoo, including:
 • SSD MobileNet V2 FPNLite (320x320 and 640x640 versions) for varying input sizes.
 • EfficientDet D0 (512x512) for a distinct approach.